TiDB Cloud Serverless FAQs

 What happens when my cluster exhausts its free quota or exceeds its spending limit?

 Once a cluster reaches its free quota or spending limit, the cluster immediately denies any new connection attempts until the quota is increased or the usage is reset at the start of a new month.
-Existing connections established before reaching the quota will not be affected.
-For more information, see TiDB Serverless Limitations and Quotas.
+Existing connections established before reaching the quota will remain active but will experience throttling.
+For more information, see TiDB Cloud Serverless Limitations and Quotas.

 Why do I observe spikes in RU usage while importing data?